Reasons To Invest In A Great Night's Sleep

 #2 WIth Creativity & Learning - Our brains are made of over 100 billion neurons, and while we sleep they create new 'synapses' or connections that help us remember what we have experienced during that day.
 Studies show that our second stage of sleep or REM sleep directly enhances our creative processing and problem solving ability.
 So never feel guilty about that nap!

 #3 Our Bodies Ability to Fight Back - Lack of sleep creates the same immune response as stress, getting a great night's sleep ensures the body has time to recover and supports a healthy levels of white blood cells, critical for fighting off infections and disease.

-#4 Improved Mental and Emotional Resilience - Sleep and mental health are closely connected, children experiencing a lack of sleep or disturbed sleep patterns are more likely to struggle with holding their attention, controlling their emotions and relationships with peers.
+#4 Improved Mental and Emotional Resilience - Sleep and mental health are closely connected, children experiencing a lack of sleep or disturbed sleep patterns are more to struggle with holding their attention, controlling their emotions and relationships with peers.
 In his book 'Why We Sleep' Matthew Walker professor or neuroscience and neurology share that the relationships between sleep and mental health is a two way street and sleep deprivation can significantly impact mood and our ability to demonstrate self control.